 *Two Removed silver prints have been collected by J.P Morgan Chase.
 More acquisitions listed below.

 Thanks to my wonderful agent and photo consultant superstar Julie Grahame for sending me this quick shot.

 I have been waiting for, and working on this exhibition all year!
 I met the prolific curator Francois Cheval while in Lianzhou, China last fall.
 When I told him about NoShow he was immediately enthusiastic about bringing the project to France.
 This will be my first major solo exhibition in Europe and will include photographs, video, audio, and sculpture.
-More information about the series can be found here.
 The exhibition opens October 5 and runs until mid December.

 Germany, Austria, Belgium, Switzerland…